Spencer Glendon

 Spencer Glendon is an American businessman, economist and historian.

 In 1991, Glendon graduated from Northwestern University with a degree in engineering.
 Glendon later graduated from Harvard University with a PhD in economics.
 As a scholar, Glendon focused on the history of urbanization and industrialization, with a special focus on human capital theory.

 For 18 years, Glendon was employed as a macro analyst and director of investment at Wellington Management Company a major U.S. investment firm.

 Later in life, his focus shifted towards climate change and climate change mitigation.
 Glendon has envisioned a public service to distribute climate science information, making it more accessible for scientists and the general public.
+In 2020, Glendon founded Probable Futures, a non-profit climate literacy initiative.

 Glendon and his wife Lisa Tung are heavily involved in philanthropy.

 Early life

 Glendon was born in 1969, and grew up near Detroit, Michigan.
 As a suburban youth in the 1970s and 1980s, he witnessed the decline of nearby Detroit, which left a lasting impression on him.

 As a teenager, Glendon suffered from chronic ulcerative colitis, which at times constrained his ability to live a normal life.
 In adulthood, his condition became so severe that he needed a liver transplant.
 Carl Long, a close personal friend, volunteered to donate half of his liver to Glendon, initially without Glendon's knowledge.
 Despite the hardship, Glendon viewed his disease as a blessing and a learning opportunity.
 He has expressed a deep admiration for Carl Long.